ht44/csv-util/README.md

-## Newline to comma
+## CVS parser

-1. Put newline delimited text into scrape.txt
+1. Put CSVs into raw.csv
-2. Ensure that result.csv is an empty file
+2. Ensure that result.csv is empty
-3. Run $ node creat_csv.js
+3. Run $ node create_csv.js
 4. Your results are in result.csv